 In the late 1800s to early 1950s, Ellis Island was the “Island of Hope,” the final gateway before immigrants could enter the new world.
 For others, it was the “Island of Tears,” for after so many braved the harsh and excruciating journey, they were turned back (some of them being forever separated from their loved ones), their dreams dashed right at the gates.

-Starting, October 1st, Save Ellis Island and world renowned street artist JR are hosting, for the first time in history, an art exhibition inside the island’s abandoned South Side hospitals.
+Inside the island’s abandoned South Side hospitals, you’ll find an art exhibition hosted by world renowned street artist JR and Save Ellis Island.
 While 10-20% of the 12 million immigrants to pass through Ellis Island were temporarily detained for health-related reasons, only the 1% with incurable contagious diseases was sent home.
-The success of the medical facility was due to cutting edge building design, top-level medical staff, and significant government support.
+The success of the medical facility was due to cutting edge building design, top-level medical staff, and significant government support—and now, we’ll be taking you back inside on our upcoming hard hat tour, guided by a Save Ellis Island docent.

 The idea behind the exhibit is to take those lucky to get tickets to a guided tour of the facility, a sense of being there.
 JR’s goal is to give descendants of Ellis Island’s immigrants a sense of what their ancestors went through when they arrived to America.